 It took 22 minutes to cease seizure activity from commencing phenytoin and 17 minutes from commencing levetiracetam (median time).

-The data is well-described and the groups were comparable at baseline.
-The results are clearly presented in sufficient detail to allow readers to interpret and make their own assessment.
-The study was powered to assess whether levetiracetam was superior to phenytoin which is another key difference from the EcLiPSE (which required more numbers but was designed to show a difference between the drugs if there was one there – see below)
+The data is well-described, and the groups were comparable at baseline.
+The results are presented in sufficient detail to allow readers to interpret and make their own assessments.
+The study was powered to assess whether levetiracetam was superior to phenytoin, which is another key difference from the EcLiPSE (which required more numbers but was designed to show a difference between the drugs if there was one there – see below)

 EcLiPSE

-The aim of the EcLiPSE was to determine which was the more effective and safer second-line agent with the methodology section describing a sample size designed to detect a difference in seizure cessation rates between the two drugs from the previously cited rate of 60% (in phenytoin) to 75% (in levetiracetam).
-The original calculation determined that 308 patients would be needed to allow for a 10% loss to follow up ultimately providing 140 participants per group.
-At the interim analysis, it was found that there was very low attrition and so the final sample was adjusted to 286.
+The aim of the EcLiPSE was to determine which was the more effective and safer second-line agent, with the methodology section describing a sample size designed to detect a difference in seizure cessation rates between the two drugs from the previously cited rate of 60% (in phenytoin) to 75% (in levetiracetam).
+The original calculation determined that 308 patients would be needed to allow for a 10% loss to follow-up, ultimately providing 140 participants per group.
+At the interim analysis, it was found that there was very low attrition, so the final sample was adjusted to 286.

-From a pool of 1432 screened patients i.e those presenting with a seizure 404 were randomly allocated to a study medication and final numbers, accounting for seizure cessation prior to drug delivery and failure to gain consent, were 134 in the phenytoin group and 152 in the levetiracetam group.
-Three patients in the levetiracetam group actually received phenytoin but were analysed in this group on an intention to treat basis.
-Similar to ConSEPT, in EcLiPSE there was equal matching of age ranges and pre-morbid conditions between groups.
+From a pool of 1432 screened patients, i.e. those presenting with a seizure, 404 were randomly allocated to study medication, and final numbers, accounting for seizure cessation before drug delivery and failure to gain consent, were 134 in the phenytoin group and 152 in the levetiracetam group.
+Three patients in the levetiracetam group received phenytoin but were analysed in this group on an intention-to-treat basis.
+Like ConSEPT, in EcLiPSE, age ranges and pre-morbid conditions were matched equally between groups.

-As per ConSEPT all patients are accounted for and there is a huge amount of detail on the analyses used to correct for patients who had additional drugs or didn’t have an outcome time for seizure termination as they were intubated.
-The EcLiPSE study is available open access so this information is available easily to all.
+As per ConSEPT, all patients are accounted for, and the analyses used to correct for patients who had additional drugs or didn’t have an outcome time for seizure termination as they were intubated are detailed.
+The EcLiPSE study is open access, so this information is easily accessible to all.

 The authors noted they used a superiority design as they had expected levetiracetam to be more effective and safer.
 There was no reason to believe on the previous evidence that this wouldn’t be the case so their study design is reasonable.